DIY Natural Lip Balm

 Petrolatum

 Also known as petroleum jelly or mineral oil.
 These are made from petroleum.
-Petroleum is made from synthetic chemicals and offer a high probability of contamination from these toxic chemicals.
+Petroleum is made from synthetic chemicals and offers a high probability of contamination from these toxic chemicals.

 BHA (or BHT)

 Another common preservative used in the cosmetic world.
-This one has been shown to have carcinogenic effects in test animals as does BHT that is often listed on the “healthier” lip balm brands.
+This one has been shown to have carcinogenic effects in test animals as does BHT which is often listed on the “healthier” lip balm brands.

 DIY Natural Lip Balm